yottaawesome/pwni3s.com/README.md

 It's a work in progress.
 I chase multiple projects at once, not all of which are on GitHub. :-)

 ## Running it
+These instructions are intended for Linux-based environments.
+If you're trying to run this on Windows, I admire your bravery, but you're on your own.

 1. Clone repo
 2. CD into <repo root>/server
 3. Install dependencies: `pip3 install --user -r requirements.txt`